Deutsche Bank seen hardest hit by Liikanen reforms

 Germany’s largest bank plans to slash assets and cut costs as it looks to streamline operations to steer against the loss of profitability and tougher impending international banking regulations.

-Other euro zone banks likely to be affected include Credit Agricole (CAGR.PA), Unicredit (CRDI.MI), Intesa Sanpaulo (ISP.MI), Nordea (NDA.ST), Danske Bank (DANSKE.CO), Commerzbank (CBKG.DE) and LBBW, and possibly Santander (SAN.MC), SEB (SEBa.ST), Swedbank (SWEDa.ST), KBC (KBC.BR), Banca Monte dei Paschi (BMPS.MI), BBVA (BBVA.MC), ING ING.AS, Erste Bank(ERST.VI), analysts said.
+Other euro zone banks likely to be affected include Credit Agricole, Unicredit, Intesa Sanpaulo , Nordea, Danske Bank, Commerzbank and LBBW, and possibly Santander, SEB , Swedbank, KBC, Banca Monte dei Paschi, BBVA, ING, Erste Bank, analysts said.

-It will also affect British banks such as Barclays (BARC.L), Royal Bank of Scotland (RBS.L), HSBC (HSBA.L) and Standard Chartered (STAN.L), although the UK needs to clarify how it will interact with its own proposals.
+It will also affect British banks such as Barclays, Royal Bank of Scotland, HSBC and Standard Chartered, although the UK needs to clarify how it will interact with its own proposals.

 Bank lobby groups were critical of the report, saying that big structural change is already underway and there was a danger of regulatory overload.
 A raft of new rules are already hurting banks’ earnings and leaving many unable to deliver a return above their cost of capital.